 Benzodiazepines (e.g., Xanax, Klonopin, Valium, and Ativan) are tranquilizers that slow down the central nervous system.
 These medications can provide sedative effects and provide fast-acting relief for anxiety or panic attack symptoms.
 A physician may prescribe a benzodiazepine for managing a high-stress phobia situation (like being on an airplane).
 However, because benzodiazepines can be addictive, this medication is only advised for short-term, monitored use.
 You should talk with your doctor about the risks before starting medication, and continually check in with them regarding the impacts of the medication once you begin taking them.

-It’s possible to cope and live a meaningful life despite your phobia.
+It’s possible to cope and live a meaningful life despite your phobia and you can learn how to overcome phobias.
 The first step is to recognize the problem.
 Ultimately, you may benefit from a combination of professional therapy, medication, and individual lifestyle changes.
 Keep in mind that being proactive in your treatment can make a significant difference in your recovery.

 - Label your feelings: Labeling your feelings allows you to be more objective about your experience.
 Get in the habit of identifying how you feel in given situations.
 For example, “I feel worried and insecure right now.”
 Over time, you’ll start recognizing patterns and triggers, allowing you to make necessary changes in your routine.